 While it’s true that only 1 rat species is kept as a pet, that doesn’t mean that there isn’t a lot of variety between them.
 There are many different types of pet rats.
 The American Fancy Rat & Mouse Association recognizes 7 distinct varieties of rats.
 Let’s take a closer look at each of them and see what sets them apart from the others.

-The rex has a coat that is evenly dense all throughout their body.
-Their hairs are curled, but how curly they are varies from rat to rat.
+The rex rat has a coat that is evenly dense all throughout their body.
+Their hairs are curled, but the amount of curliness varies from rat to rat.
 Some are very curly, while others are less so.
 Males usually have more curly hair than females, and generally have a better-looking coat, but they’re also more prone to having bald spots.